UltraEngine/Documentation/CPP/Component_Save.md

 # Component::Save

-This method is called when an actor is saved to a file or copied.
+This method is called when a component is saved to a file or copied.

 ## Syntax